krook1024-uni-archive/Bevprog/README.md

-# cplusplus
+# 🤓 Bevprog

-A uni class requires me to store my scripts in a GitHub repo, so here it is.
+A university class requires me to store my scripts in a GitHub repo, so here it is.

 [#DEIK](https://www.inf.unideb.hu/)